acortds/test-repo/Codebook.md

   )
 ```

-Finally, we save the data into a csv file.
+To conclude the analysis, we save the data into a csv file.

 ```r
 write.csv(TidyData, "TidyData.csv")